 EWEB Cleanpower invites customers to voluntarily match their energy usage with the purchase of Renewable Energy Certificates (RECs).
+Cleanpower is EWEB's most cost-effective program for the bulk purchase of RECs to enable large customers to address their carbon emissions from electricity use through investment in new renewable electricity sources.
 Investing in RECs allows developers of wind, solar and other renewable energy resources to build more zero-emission generation, because they know they will be supported financially.